École Au-cœur-de-l’île

 Prefabricated

-The school on the east coast of Vancouver Island incorporated reclaimed wood into its design, as well as glue-laminated timber (glulam) and mass timber panels, topped off with a 3,000-square-metre timber roof.
+The school on the east coast of Vancouver Island incorporates reclaimed wood into its design, as well as glue-laminated timber (glulam) and mass timber panels, topped off with a 3,000-square-metre timber roof.

-• Reclaimed timber and sustainably harvest wood were incorporated into the school.
+• Reclaimed timber and sustainably harvest wood are incorporated into the school.

 • The 3,000 square-metre roof is made of timber.

-• The interior featured exposed glue-laminated-timber (glulam) beams and mass timber panels.
+• The interior features exposed glue-laminated-timber (glulam) beams and mass timber panels.

 Unique & resourceful design

 The project involved the demolition of the former building and salvaging of timber for re-use in the new school.
-Other sustainability practices include natural ventilation, daylighting, geoexchange energy and rainwater harvesting.
+Other design features include ground source (geothermal) heating and cooling, natural ventilation,reuse of rainwater for irrigation and extensive use of low volatile organic compounds (VOC) in construction.